Lee C. Teng: Honors

-In 1956, on his first trip to Taiwan he was awarded the "Gold Medal of Achievement" by the Chinese Ministry of Education.
+In 1956, on his first trip to Taiwan he was awarded the "Gold Medal of Achievement" by the Ministry of Education.

 He received the "Distinguished Service Award" from the American Immigrants Service League in 1962.

-In 1964 he was elected to member (Academician) of Academia Sinica, Taiwan/Republic of China.
+In 1966 he was elected to member (Academician) of Academia Sinica.

 He was conferred an "Honorary Professor" of the Beijing Normal University in 1970.

 In 2007, the American Physical Society awarded Teng the Robert R. Wilson Prize for Achievement in the Physics of Particle Accelerators.
+In 1957, he been elected an APS fellow.

 The "Lee Teng Internship in Accelerator Science and Engineering" was created jointly by Argonne, Fermilab, and the US Particle Accelerator School in 2007 in Teng's honor.

 Death

-Lee Teng passed away on 24 June 2022, after a period in hospice care.
+Lee Teng died on 24 June 2022, after a period in hospice care.